Dean Nisha Botchwey

 Previously, Botchwey served as associate dean for academic programs at Georgia Tech Professional Education.
 In that role she was responsible for developing academic programs, overseeing all academic offerings and curriculum, and leading outreach and student affairs.
 She played a key role in leading Georgia Tech’s response to the COVID-19 pandemic.

 Botchwey was also a tenured associate professor in Georgia Tech’s School of City and Regional Planning, and director of the School’s Healthy Places Lab.
-She was on the Georgia Tech faculty since 2012, and also served as an adjunct professor at Emory University’s School of Public Health.
+She was on the Georgia Tech faculty from 2012 to 2021, and also served as an adjunct professor at Emory University’s School of Public Health.
 Previously, Botchwey taught at the University of Virginia’s Department of Urban and Environmental Planning from 2003 to 2011.

 Botchwey's research and teaching have been at the nexus of environmental and health policy and the built environment, with a special focus on youth engagement and health equity.
 Over her career, she has been awarded more than $16 million from leading agencies and foundations as principal investigator or co-PI on more than 30 grant-funded projects.

-Botchwey is the co-author of the book Health Impact Assessment in the United States.
+Botchwey is co-editor of Making Healthy Places, Second Edition: Designing and Building for Well-Being, Equity, and Sustainability and co-author of Health Impact Assessment in the United States.
 She is the convener of a national expert panel on interdisciplinary workforce training between the public health and community design fields, and has authored numerous articles, book chapters, scientific presentations, and workshops.

 The impact of Botchwey's public health and social justice work was recognized in 2021 with the prestigious Dale Prize for Excellence in Urban and Regional Planning, and in 2016 by the White House Council on Women and Girls.
 Botchwey also serves on the editorial board of the Journal of Planning Education and Research.